 Students stay up to date on the latest campus events and campus news by going to The Hub at sterling.edu/hub.
 Here students can find out about upcoming activities, the health center hours, and find quick links to a variety of different things!

 Social Media

 Students can connect with the College on social media sites such as

-Facebook: facebook.com/sterlingcollege Twitter: @SterlingCLife; @SterlingCNews; @SterlingCSports Instagram: @SterlingCLife YouTube: youtube.com/sterlingcollege Google+: Gplus.to/sterlingcollege
+Facebook: facebook.com/sterlingcollege Twitter: @SterlingCLife; @SterlingCNews; @SterlingCSports Instagram: @sterlingcollege; @sterlingcsports; @scstulife YouTube: youtube.com/sterlingcollege

 Campus Athletics Calendar